How to motivate employees during layoffs: Be a leader, not a boss

 To keep employees motivated despite challenging circumstances, let your mantra be, “Lead first, manage second.”
 Rather than zeroing on management duties related to tasks and processes, focus on your core function as a leader — capturing the hearts and minds of employees.
 Taking care of the people who carry the business will be good for business.

 To create an environment in which employees can maintain their motivation levels in the midst of challenges, leaders need to focus on four areas:

-Work to ensure that your employees can trust you as a consistent, dependable leader who is committed to their best interests and outcomes.
-While you may not be able to reassure your employees that their jobs are secure, you can assure your employees that you will work diligently to develop them so that they are best prepared to handle whatever comes their way.
+An important part of learning how to motivate employees during layoffs is working to ensure that your employees can trust you as a consistent, dependable leader who is committed to their best interests and outcomes.
+While you may not be able to reassure your employees that their jobs are secure, you can assure them that you will work diligently to develop them and their skills so that they are best prepared to handle whatever comes their way.

 Give your employees time, attention and challenging assignments.
 The greatest development does not come from attending training, it happens when employees are given challenging assignments and are supported and coached to success.
 Make your commitment to employee development conscious and visible.
-Let them know that while you may not be able to offer monetary-based rewards this year, you will compensate by increasing their capabilities and capacity.
+Let them know that while you may not be able to offer monetary-based rewards this year, you will compensate them by increasing their capabilities and capacity.

 Hire motivated employees who can weather the storm